instacart/truetime-android/README.md

 With the move to Kotlin & Coroutines TrueTime 4 was a [major overhaul](https://github.com/instacart/truetime-android/pull/129).
 We still haven't ported some of the additional bells & whistles.
 This section keeps track of those features (that will come in the near future).
 TrueTime is completely functional without these additional features, so feel free to start using it.

+Most of these todos should have corresponding "TODO" comments within the code.

 - [ ] Fix Jitpack import

 I may have busted the jitpack import.
 Got to fix this first.